-Under-Represented Communities

-One value set for TMP outreach was to ensure that the impacts and benefits of the TMP are equitably experienced regardless of race, national origin, gender, disabilities, English language proficiency or income levels.
-To meet this value, SMART and partners created outreach materials that were available in accessible formats.
-SMART also partnered with community organizations to do Spanish specific outreach.
+Under-Represented Communities (Title VI) / Environmental Justice (EJ) Populations A goal of the TMP outreach has been to ensure that the impacts and benefits of the TMP are equitably experienced regardless of race, national origin, gender, disabilities, English language proficiency or income levels.
+SMART and partners created outreach materials that were available in accessible formats.
+Partnerships with community organizations to do Spanish outreach helped at specific, identified locations.
+Meetings and outreach occurred at various times of day and locations to make information available to a broad array of people.
 There were arranged survey input opportunities at low-income service providers, apartment complexes, and identified shopping venues.
-TMP meetings and outreach occurred at various times of day and locations to make information available to a broad array of people.
+Title VI/EJ perspectives were incorporated in focus group discussions.
 SMART also adopted a formal Title VI program (see Appendix C).